webignition/bas-spec/action-syntax.md

 - `{variable-placeholder}`: indicates where a variable value is to be used
 - `[...]`: square brackets denote optional syntax that can be omitted

-## Instruction syntax
+## Syntax

-All instructions take the form of a verb followed by zero or more arguments and keywords.
+All actions take the form of a verb followed by zero or more arguments and keywords.

 `verb [arguments]`